Full Blown Retirement Plan

 Guaranteed income floor

 Establishing this as a foundation is the single most important thing you can do to set yourself up for a comfortable retirement.
 Knowing you never have to worry about monthly income makes everything else much easier.
-If done correctly and efficiently, you can use remaining funds for every other planning objective.
-Over the past 15 years I’ve had to use several different strategies for setting up an income floor because rates kept dropping and the best option was always changing as well.
+If done correctly and efficiently, you can use the remaining funds for every other planning objective.
+Over the past 15 years, I’ve had to use several different strategies for setting up an income floor because rates kept dropping and the best option was always changing as well.
 Now we have better rates so I am confident a guaranteed income product will give you the most benefit.
 I wrote about this change early this year and it’s a good lesson that fits your situation.

 Guaranteed Income Is Back!
 Newsletter or Podcast